joshuadragon77/Music-Visualizer-2.0-Linux/README.md

 # Music Visualizer 2.0 (Ported for Linux)

 Originally a macOS NodeJS application that can be viewed by any web browser.
-It shows the fourier transform waves of the song, the lyrics and other nice visuals in all CanvasContext2D rendering framework all programmed by me.
+It shows the fourier transform waves of the song, the lyrics and other nice visuals in all CanvasContext2D rendering framework all programmed by me (minus the cava part).

 ## Features